Home > Destinations > North America > USA > California > San Diego > Active Pursuits > Beaches

 Northern San Diego County Beaches

-Those inclined to venture farther north in San Diego County won't be disappointed.
-Pacific Coast Highway leads to inviting beaches, such as these in Encinitas: peaceful Boneyards Beach, Swami's Beach for surfing, and Moonlight Beach, popular with families and volleyball buffs.
+Those inclined to venture farther north in San Diego County won't be disappointed -- Pacific Coast Highway leads to a string of inviting beaches.
+In Encinitas there are peaceful Boneyards Beach, Swami's Beach for surfing, and Moonlight Beach, popular with families and volleyball buffs.
 Farthest north is Oceanside, which has one of the West Coast's longest wooden piers, wide sandy beaches, and several popular surfing areas.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.